Abdication of Bảo Đại: Status of the sword transferred during the ceremony

-"Hàng năm vào ngày 20 tháng Chạp Âm lịch, triều đình tiến hành lễ Phất Thức.
-Phất thức là mở hầm lấy tất cả các thức ra để kiểm điểm và quét bụi bặm, lau chùi thật sạch rồi lại cất vào hầm khoá lại.
-Làm những việc này các quan từ nhị phẩm trở lên mới được dự lễ Phất thức và phải tự mình làm lấy mọi việc, đưa ra, cất vào, dọn dẹp lau chùi.
-Trong dịp lễ Phất thức tháng Chạp năm Giáp Thân (tháng Giêng năm 1945), tôi đã theo dõi sát việc kiểm điểm và các bản kiểm kê đều được làm lại bằng chữ Quốc ngữ chứ không phải bằng chữ Hán như trước." Đó là một việc."

 — Bảo Đại trao kiếm giả cho 'cách mạng'?
 (Did Bảo Đại give a fake sword to the "revolution"?) by Phạm Cao Phong (BBC).

 As a second point in his article Phạm Cao Phong noted that the art of creating swords during the Nguyễn dynasty period had reached its zenith and Vietnamese swords during this period were of the highest quality, as an example he cited the fact that on 5 July 1885 the French seized a sword once owned by Emperor Gia Long which is now on display at the Hôtel des Invalides in Paris still looks new despite its age.
 So Phạm Cao Phong wondered how such a relatively new sword in the hands of such a cruel dynasty that took good care of its possessions would be in such a bad state.
 He concluded that the sword Bảo Đại handed over to the Democratic Republic of Vietnam must have been a fake sword.